WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/DecentralizedAutonomicData.md

 #### On the Fly DDIDS in DADs

-One important use case for DDIDS in DADS is to identify data that is received from a source that is not providing identifying information with the data.
+One important use case for DDIDs in DADs is to identify data that is received from a source that is not providing identifying information with the data.
 The receiver then creates an associated DID and DDIDs to identify the data.
 At some later point in the point the receiver may be able to link this data with some other identifying information or the source may *claim" this data later by supplying identifying information.
 In this case the DDIDs are private to the receiver but can later be used to credibly provenance the internal use of the data.
 This may be extremely beneficial when shared amongst the entities in the processing chain as a way to manage the entailed proliferation of keys that may be all claimed later as a hierarchial group.
 The DIDs and associated derivation operations for DDIDS may be shared amongst a group of more-or-less trusted entities that are involved in the processing chain.

 #### Public Derivation

 Another important used case for DDIDS in DADS is to avoid storing even the the DDID with its derivation chain.
 This may be an issue when a client wishes to communicate with a potenially very large number of public services.
 Each public service would be a new pairing with a unique DDID.
 If the derivation algorithm for an HD Key DDID could use the public key or public DID of the public service to generate the DDID then the client need not store the actual DDID but can recover the DDID by using the public DID of the server to re-derive the associated DDID.
 This can be done by creating a hash of the root DID private key and the remote server public DID to create the seed used to generate the DDID for the DAD.
+This also means that the DDIDs or chain codes do not have to be included in the keys preserved by a key recovery system.

 ### Key Rotation